Travel guide

 Croatia has a modern and well-developed telecommunications infrastructure, especially in the tourist areas of the Dalmatian coast.
 The main operators in the country are Hrvatski Telekom (the largest, with the most extensive coverage), A1 Hrvatska (formerly VIPnet), and Telemach.
 These three operators offer robust 4G/LTE networks and are gradually deploying 5G coverage in major cities.

-International eSIMs connect to these networks through roaming agreements, meaning your device will automatically select the operator with the best signal in each location.
+International eSIMs connect to these networks via roaming agreements, meaning your device will automatically select the operator with the best signal in each location.
 In practice, this works exceptionally well in Dubrovnik, Split, Zadar, Hvar, and other popular coastal cities.
-Coverage within historical city centers is particularly good: in Dubrovnik, for example, the signal penetrates the medieval walls and cobblestone streets of the old town without problems.
+Coverage within historic centers is particularly good: in Dubrovnik, for example, the signal penetrates the medieval walls and cobblestone streets of the old town without problems.

 The Dalmatian islands present a mixed scenario.
-Larger and more touristy islands like Hvar, Brač, Korčula, and Vis have excellent 4G coverage in their main towns and beaches.
-However, in remote coves or mountainous areas inland on the islands, the signal may weaken or be limited to 3G.
+Larger and more touristy islands such as Hvar, Brač, Korčula, and Vis have excellent 4G coverage in their main towns and beaches.
+However, in remote coves or mountainous areas in the interior of the islands, the signal may weaken or be limited to 3G.
 This rarely poses a real problem, as most tourist activities are concentrated in well-covered areas.

-The point where you will notice the most variation is during sea travel.
-Catamarans and ferries connecting the islands have inconsistent coverage.
-Near the coast, the signal usually remains strong, but halfway between Split and Hvar, for example, it is normal for the connection to fluctuate or be temporarily lost.
-This is not a cause for alarm: simply keep this in mind and download any maps, content, or information you need before boarding.
+The point where you'll notice the most variation is on sea journeys.
+Catamarans and ferries connecting the islands have irregular coverage.
+Near the coast, the signal usually remains strong, but halfway between Split and Hvar, for example, it's normal for the connection to fluctuate or be lost temporarily.
+This is no cause for alarm: just keep this detail in mind and download any maps, content, or information you need before boarding.

-In the continental interior of Croatia (Zagreb, Plitvice, Istria), coverage is also solid in cities and main roads.
-National Parks such as Plitvice or Krka have basic coverage at entrances and main areas, but it can be limited on more remote trails.
-Again, this is to be expected in protected natural areas and should not affect your experience if you plan ahead.
+In inland continental Croatia (Zagreb, Plitvice, Istria), coverage is also solid in cities and main roads.
+National Parks like Plitvice or Krka have basic coverage at entrances and main areas, but it may be limited on more remote trails.
+Again, this is expected in protected natural areas and should not affect your experience if you plan ahead.

 eSIM in Croatia